harshp425/Python-Geometry-Solver/README.md

 # Python Geometry Solver

 This is an interactive python program that allows users to solve select geometry problems in seconds.
-Thr program is written completely in python and leverages the Math library, classes, and control structures such as while loops and conditional statements.
+The program is written completely in python and leverages the Math library, classes, and control structures such as while loops and conditional statements.

 ## Uses